Best audio editors

 Audio editors are used by aspiring and independent artists, musicians, composers, as well as sound and recording engineers in professional studios.
-They connect guitars and microphones to audio interfaces and then convert their music into a digital signal.
-While recorded audio tracks are never perfect.
-The stage of recording must be followed by the stage of editing.
+They connect guitars and microphones to audio interfaces, converting their music into a digital signal.
+While recorded audio tracks are never perfect, the stage of recording must be followed by the stage of editing.

 This specialized sound editing software is also used by arrangers, producers and beatmakers.
 Video bloggers and podcast creators also need to process their material.
 They add background music, cut out long pauses in speech, remove noise and etc. Anyone who wants to edit, for example, a video birthday greeting, should also use one of the video or audio editors.

 - Cut and glue.
 Audio blocks (clips, items) are usually sliced to align them with the beat.
 The reverse process is gluing;

 - Equalize the volume.
 To “help” the compressor, sound engineers pre-compress the peaks manually using the audio editor;

 - Remove silence and unnecessary sounds.
 Rustles, knocks, unnecessary speech often fall into pauses.
 All this is easily erased;